mawenbao/gofeed/README.md

 See `example_config.json` and `example_config2.json`.

 *  CacheDB: (string) path of html cache database(sqlite3), can be absolute or be relative to the current directory.
-*  Targets: array of feed targets, and each of them run in a separate goroutine
+*  Targets: array of feed targets, each of which runs in a separate goroutine
     *  Request.Interval: (integer) time to wait before sending a http request to the target.
     *  Feed.URL: (array of strings) array of urls, used to define urls of the target's index pages.
     *  Feed.IndexPattern: (array of strings) array of index patterns, used to extract entry link and entry title from the index page.